TiBOcode/UkuleleFlow/src/content/notes/least-effort-possible.md

 ### On a more practical note:
 Start with a position that feels comfortable and natural.
 Regularly check in with your body—scan for tension while you play, and come back to your breath whenever you feel off balance.

 Don’t be afraid to experiment.
-Try different positions, notice how posture affects your sound, and always prioritize comfort over rigid ideas of what’s "correct."
+Try different positions and always prioritize comfort over rigid ideas of what’s "correct."
 Your body knows the way; you just have to listen.